John Robert Hall III

 John Robert Hall III (born March 5, 1975) is an American author and co-founder of Greenwood & Hall.
 Hall also serves as a trustee for Chicago, Illinois based Roosevelt University and was appointed to the California Interagency Coordinating Council by Governor Jerry Brown in April 2014.

 Education

 Hall earned a Bachelor of Arts in Political Science in 1997, as well as a Master in Business Administration in 2002, from Pepperdine University.
 He also earned a Doctorate of Education from the University of Southern California in 2012.

+Writing

+Hall's book Am I Still Autistic? was published in 2011 and describes his struggles with autism as a child.
+He wanted to give hope to parents of autistic children.
+Hall's son was also diagnosed with autism.